Readers, give us your feedback!

 About the Author

 Chiara is Digital Content Creator and Blog Manager for AMA Tampa Bay.
 She is Co-founder and Director of Winning the Fight, a non-profit organization specializing in neurodegenerative disease research.
-She also is earning her MBA with a specialty in marketing from the University of South Florida.
-Prior to switching careers to be near family and becoming a marketing professional, Chiara worked in national defense in Washington, DC.
-She served the United States Department of Defense with a focus on global terrorism issues.
-Prior to working in defense, she earned her BA in International Studies from American University’s School of International Services in 2007.
-Chiara’s hobbies include obstacle racing, running, swimming, kayaking, SCUBA diving, and opera/classical singing.
+Chiara is also a freelance digital marketer for small businesses and is finishing up her MBA with a specialty in marketing from the University of South Florida.
+Prior to moving to Florida, Chiara lived in Washington, DC.
+She earned her BA in International Studies from American University’s School of International Services in 2007 and worked for Booz Allen Hamilton and the Department of Defense thereafter.
+Her hobbies include obstacle racing, running, swimming, kayaking, SCUBA diving, and opera/classical singing.
 She also loves country music and chocolate!